pltommasino/ADM-HW5-Group19/README.md

 2)How does the degree of citation vary among the graph nodes?
 3)What is the average length of the shortest path among nodes?

-CommandLine.sh: This file contains the code for commandline question.
+`CommandLine.sh`: This file contains the code for commandline question.

-CLQ_screenshots: This folder contains screenshots of running command-line scripts to three CLQ questions individually.
+`CLQ_screenshots`: This folder contains screenshots of running command-line scripts to three CLQ questions individually.

 ### 5. Algorithmic Questions (AQ)